 For each day that an assignment is late, 10 points will be deducted from the daily grade for that assignment.
 Students will be reminded of missing work verbally and it will be listed on the back of the weekly conduct sheet as well.
 Therefore, when the end of the nine week grading period arrives and the grades are averaged, a 0 will be averaged for each missing assignment.

-We will visit the library once a week to check out a library book as well as an AR book.
+We will visit the library once a week to check out a library book.
 There will be some extra time in class to read, however each child is also expected to read at home nightly for twenty minutes for additional reading practice.
-We have many prizes students can earn for their AR reading and points throughout the year.

 Communication between parents and teachers is important for student success.
 Please expect to have at least one parent conference throughout the year to discuss your child’s progress.
-Weekly conduct sheets will be sent home to help you stay informed of your child’s behavior as well as missing work.
-Also, we ask that you initial your child’s agenda that will be coming home nightly to view their homework and any comments written by his/her teachers that day.
+The Class Dojo app and/or the agenda is an excellent way to help you stay informed of your child’s behavior as well as missing work.
+Also, we ask that you initial your child’s agenda inside the AVID binder that will be coming home nightly to view their homework and any comments written by his/her teachers that day.
 Please feel free to write comments to communicate in these agendas.
-We are available daily during our conference period (12:20-1:05) to discuss your child’s progress throughout the year.
+We are available daily during our conference period (12:15-1:05) to discuss your child’s progress throughout the year.
 We are also available through email at any time.
 We encourage you to have open communication with us throughout the school year to help educate your child in the best way possible.

 Fourth grade students will take three state tests this year in Writing, Math, and Reading.
-Previously known as the TAKS tests is now the STAAR – State of Texas Assessment of Academic Readiness.
-These tests will are strenuous for students; however we will diligently work with each child to properly prepare them for their state assessments.
+STAAR stands for State of Texas Assessment of Academic Readiness.
+These tests are strenuous for students; however we will diligently work with each child to properly prepare them for their state assessments.